Lumber Prices Continue to Soar Due to COVID-19 Building Boom

 High lumber prices negatively impact home builders and home buyers.
 Expensive framing lumber increases the cost of building homes, a cost that is then passed on to the buyer.
 The NAHB estimates that the recent hikes in lumber prices alone will add thousands of dollars to the cost of a standard new home.

 The coronavirus affected lumber production in two distinct ways.
 First, it caused construction activity and saw mills across the U.S. to shut down, significantly reducing lumber demand.
-Then when construction resumed a few months later, it rebounded much more quickly than expected, creating a spike in demand that the few lumber mills in operation could not keep up with.
+Then when construction resumed a few months later, it rebounded much more quickly than expected, creating a spike in demand that the few lumber mills in operation could not keep up with — a lumber shortage.

 Lumber prices may soon normalize as supply chains slowly readjust to new levels of demand.
 For now, though, they are driving up the cost of new homes and limiting the growth of the housing industry.
 Despite the challenges that high materials costs present, housing is still expected to remain a positive sign in an overall shrunken and sluggish economy.